Building franchises

 Franchise quote approval workflow across locations

 Building franchise software needs to support local teams without letting every branch price the same work differently.
-Branch leakage happens when rate rules, margins and approval thresholds drift in local spreadsheets.
+Rate rules, margins and approval thresholds drift when they live in local spreadsheets.

 Workflow before Inoscope